 Mills is pleased to offer undergraduate and graduate students with multiple on-campus housing options from traditional residence halls to apartments and cooperative housing.
 All residence halls have grand pianos, recreation rooms, and kitchens.
 All housing (both residence halls and apartments) has wireless Internet access, and use of laundry facilities is included in housing fees.
 All rooms (with the exception of those in Underwood Apartments) are furnished with a twin bed, desk, dresser, bookcase, and chair per student.
 Housekeeping services are provided in the restrooms and common areas of the dormitory-style residence halls, but housekeeping is not provided in houses or apartments.
 Information about computer labs can be found here.

 Please note that male graduate students can live in the new Courtyard Townhouses, in Lynn Townsend White Hall, and, if they have children and space is available, in the Underwood Family Housing (undergraduate students with children have priority).

 Warren Olney Hall

-Reserved for first-year students, Warren Olney Hall houses students of all academic levels; it is an environment that gives you numerous opportunities to co-exist with students from all walks of life and create bonds beyond the classroom.
+Warren Olney Hall houses students of all academic levels; it is an environment that gives you numerous opportunities to co-exist with students from all walks of life and create bonds beyond the classroom.
 Special activities and programs bring students together—and the large recreation and TV rooms, kitchen, and lounges provide a comfortable setting for all.

 Orchard Meadow Hall

-Housing mostly first-year students, Orchard Meadow Hall consists of two separate wings.
+Housing first-year students, Orchard Meadow Hall consists of two separate wings.
 Connected by a large living room with paneled oak walls and tile floors, the wings share a meeting room and a computer lab.
-Many of Orchard Meadow’s sleeping porches look out on a beautiful courtyard, with a small reflecting pond and brick barbeque.back to top
+Many of Orchard Meadow’s sleeping porches look out on a beautiful courtyard, with a small reflecting pond and brick barbeque.

 Ethel Moore Hall

 With its charming Mediterranean-style red tile roof and blue trim, Ethel Moore Hall—which houses juniors, seniors, and graduate students—sits beautifully atop Prospect Hill.
 The flagstone entrance to Ethel Moore Hall connects to a downhill path into the center of campus.
 Ethel Moore also opens onto the Rhododendron Courtyard, accessed through the building or through a garden gate.
 The newly renovated Olive Courtyard is accessed through the lobby.

 Mary Morse Hall